Anant/Cassandra.Vision/elastic-kibana-ansible/README.md

 Elasticsearch should now be running at port 9200, and connected to kibana running at port 5601.

 ### What about Filebeat and Logstash?
-Currently, we are not installing logstash and filebeat, since logstash is not needed for cassandra.vision and filebeat is often installed on a separate host than elasticsearch and kibana, so for now we are keeping it separate.
+Currently, we are not installing logstash and filebeat.
+We might never add logstash, since logstash is not needed for cassandra.vision.
+We might add filebeat later however.

 You can find instructions for installing filebeat at [the official filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html).